uutzinger/logger/README.md

 # Logger Library for Embedded Systems such as Arduino

-Logger provides simple logging with:
+Logger provides simple logging (Serial.print MACROS) with:

 - `LOG`
 - `LOGln`